Iranian judge accused of corruption found dead in Romanian hotel

-BUCHAREST, June 19 (Reuters) - An Iranian cleric and judge accused of corruption in Tehran and also of human rights violations by activists was found dead on Friday at a hotel in the Romanian capital Bucharest, police said.
+BUCHAREST, June 19 (Reuters) - An Iranian cleric and judge accused of corruption in Tehran and also of human rights violations by activists was found dead on Friday at a hotel in Romania's capital Bucharest, police said.

 Gholamreza Mansouri, who fled Iran last year, is among several judges accused of graft during a high-profile trial of a former senior judiciary official that began in Tehran on June 7.